-If a formal investigation concludes that a faculty member engaged in misconduct or other violation of policy, and that it was repeated or sufficiently significant, then the case is typically referred to the Committee on Professional Responsibility (COPR), a neutral body comprised of faculty members (6-G (2)).
-At this time, the respondent has the opportunity to contest in writing the findings and conclusions (6-G (3)) and to comment on potential mitigating factors regarding sanctions.
-COPR reviews the respondent's letter and other information (6-G (4)), and may make a recommendation regarding any contested matters and about sanctions (6-G (5)).
-COPR's recommendation is forwarded to the Provost's delegate, who makes a final decision on any contested matters and on sanctions.
+If a formal investigation concludes that a faculty member engaged in misconduct or other violation of policy, and that it was repeated or sufficiently significant, then the case is typically referred to the Committee on Professional Responsibility (COPR), a neutral body comprised of faculty members that advises the Provost's delegate on sanctions and corrective actions and also matters that have been appealed (6-G (2)).
+At this stage, the respondent has the opportunity to appeal in writing the findings and conclusions (6-G (3)), and both the respondent and the reporting party may comment on potential mitigating and aggravating factors regarding sanctions and corrective actions (6-G (4)).
+COPR reviews the respondent's letter and other information (6-G (4)), and makes a recommendation to the Provost's delegate regarding sanctions and corrective actions and, if it chooses, regarding any appealed matters (6-G (6)).
+The Provost's delegate then makes a final decision on any appealed matters and on sanctions.

-6-G(2) Committee on Professional Responsibility (COPR)
+6-G (2) Committee on Professional Responsibility (COPR)

 COPR is a committee of faculty members appointed by the Provost after consulting with the chair of the Committee on Tenure and Privileges Appeals and the President of the Faculty.
 Members are selected from both tenured and RTPC faculty and typically include one or more past Presidents of the Faculty.
+The purpose of COPR is to advise the Provost on sanctions and corrective actions and on matters that have been appealed (6-G (6)).